jarecoo/practice/notes.md

 - “Every man I meet is my master in some point, and in that I learn of him” - Emerson, The Daily Stoic, p.113
 - “If you want to learn, if you want to improve your life, seeking out teachers, philosophers, and great books is a good starts.
 But this approach will only be effective if you’re humble and ready to let go of opinions you already have.”
 The Daily Stoic, p.113
 - “If you really learned how to think, how to pay attention, then you will know that you have other options.
 It will actually be within your power to experience a crowded, hot, slow consumer-hell-type situation as not only meaningful, but sacred, on fire with the same force that lit the stars: love, fellowship, the mystical oneness that all things, not that that mystical stuff is necessarily true.
 The only thing that’s capital T true is that you get to decide how you’re gonna try and see it.
 This, I submit, is the freedom of real education, of learning how to be well adjusted, you get to consciously decide what has meaning and what doesn’t.
 That is real freedom.
 That is being educated, and understanding how to think.
 The alternative is unconsciousness.”
 David Foster Wallace, This is Water, https://vimeo.com/107746121
+- “If anyone can prove and show to me that I think and act in error, I will gladly change it - for I seek the truth, by which no one has ever been harmed.
+The one who is harmed is the one who abides in deceit and ignorance.”
+Marcus Aurelius, Meditations, 6.21; The Daily Stoic, p.127
+- “No one should be ashamed at changing his mind - that’s what the mind is for….That’s why we go to such lengths to learn and expose ourselves to wisdom.
+It would be embarrassing if we didn’t end up finding out if we were wrong in the past” The Daily Stoic, p.127
+- We should investigate things, challenge them, deconstruct them, and probe them; try to understand them by looking at them from a different angle. “’Turn it inside out and see what it is like - what it becomes like when old, sick, or prostituting itself’ - Marcus Aurelius, Meditations, 8.21 By examining situations from the inside out, we can be less daunted by them, less likely to be swayed by them.”
+The Daily Stoic, p.129

 ### Make the World a Better Place
 - Making the world a better place rests upon making yourself a better person.